shpwrck/k8s-security/authn/README.md

 --oidc-groups-claim=groups
 ```

-> *The APIServer does not need to communicate with the Identity Provider*
+> *The APIServer does not need to communicate with the Identity Provider during the authentication flow*

 The above will require either: